Christophe de Margerie

 Christophe de Margerie ([kʁistɔf də maʁʒəʁi], 6 August 1951 – 20 October 2014) was a French businessman.
-He served as the chairman and chief executive officer of French oil corporation Total S.A.
+He served as the chairman and chief executive officer of French oil corporation Total.

 Early life

 Christophe de Margerie was born in Mareuil-sur-Lay-Dissais, France, on 6 August 1951.
 His parents were Pierre-Alain Rodocanachi and Colette Taittinger.
 His mother later married Pierre-Alain Jacquin de Margerie, who adopted him.
 He is a graduate of Ecole Supérieure de Commerce de Paris.

 Margerie was the grandson of Pierre Taittinger, founder of Jeunesses Patriotes, and the half-brother of Victoire de Margerie, the current CEO of Rondol.

 Career

-Margerie joined the Total Group, Total S.A., after graduating from ESCP Europe in Paris in 1974.
+Margerie joined Total, after graduating from ESCP Europe in Paris in 1974.
 He started working for Total in the Finance Department and Exploration & Production division.

 He became president of Total Middle East in 1995 before joining the group's executive committee as president of the Exploration & Production division in May 1999.
 In January 2002, he became president of the Exploration & Production division of Total.

 He was appointed a member of the board of directors on 12 May 2006 and became CEO on 14 February 2007.
 He became chairman of the company on 21 May 2010, a post he held until his death in 2014.
 Under de Margerie's leadership, Total expanded its operations in Iraqi Kurdistan, Myanmar, Qatar, and Russia.